Proxmox USB backup

 nano /usr/local/bin/usb_backup.sh

-# (paste script from Step 2, update NAS_ROOT)
+# (paste script from Step 2, update NAS_ROOT and optionally configure notifications)

 chmod +x /usr/local/bin/usb_backup.sh